dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 Couple problems:

 * `ProvideConsoleGop` is likely missing as this is needed for transitioning to the next screen, this was originally part of AptioMemoryFix but is now within OpenCore as this quirk.
-Can be found under UEFI -> Quirks
+Can be found under UEFI -> Output
 * Missing [kernel patches](https://github.com/AMD-OSX/AMD_Vanilla/tree/opencore)(only applies for AMD CPUs, make sure they're Opencore patches and not Clover.
 Clover uses `MatchOS` while OpenCore has `MinKernel` and `Maxkernel`)
 * `IgnoreInvalidFlexRatio` missing, this is needed for Broadwell and older. **Not for AMD and Skylake or newer**